 Missy “Misdemeanor” Elliott is nothing if not a ring master.
-Missy’s shows, like her videos, are intended to be peak experiences, and Friday night’s Essence MainStage offering at Essence Festival in New Orleans was no less a wonder.
+Missy’s shows, like her videos, are intended to be peak experiences, and Friday night’s ESSENCE MainStage offering at The ESSENCE Festival of Culture in New Orleans was no less a wonder.

 The evening’s first glimpse of Missy was via an emoji—a pretty brown girl, lavishly lashed emoji—which began “Ladies and Gentlemen” and asked concertgoers to please turn their phones off.
 Graffiti panels decorated the stage, paintings of her costumed in videos like “The Rain” and tags that read “Get Your Freak On”.

 When the bass dropped—thunderous, palpable bass that reminded us that Missy is from Virginia Beach, Virginia—a dozen dancers dressed in silver (designs recalling Bodies, R2D2 and knights) were suddenly onstage catching wreck.

 Ever the showman, when Missy appeared in the flesh, she’s singing “She’s A Bitch” while rocking a black Balmain-style military jacket, matching pants, a long wavy weave floating down her back, the middle part in a Samurai top knot.